box/developer.box.com/guides/events/shield-alert-events.md

 ---
 # Shield events

-## Alert events

-Shield alert events provide details about security incidents in an enterprise with [Box Shield][box-shield] enabled, which are configured to listen for those incidents.
+[Box Shield][box-shield] must be purchased and enabled on a Box enterprise in order to take advantage of the advanced security offerings outlined below.

+## Threat detection alerts

+Shield threat detection delivers context-rich alerts on potential threats such as compromised accounts and data theft, based on anomalous user behavior.

-The possible incident alerts produced by Shield are:
+The possible alerts produced by Shield are for:

 1. Suspicious locations
 1. Suspicious sessions
-1. Anomalous download
+1. Anomalous downloads
 1. Malicious content

-All shield alert events are produced within the [enterprise event][g://events/for-enterprise/] stream (not the user stream) and follow the standard event object schema, with the `event_type` value set to `SHIELD_ALERT`.
+All Shield threat detection alert events are produced within the [enterprise event][g://events/for-enterprise/] stream.
+They follow the standard event object schema and the `event_type` value is set to `SHIELD_ALERT`.

 ```js
 {